American Heart Association Comes Clean…Sort Of.

 Omega-6: More Is Not Better

-You’d think that more Omega-6 would reduce heart disease.
+You’d think that more Omega-6 would improve heart health.
 Wrong!
-Turns out more Omega-6 equals more heart attacks.
-The increase in vegetable oil consumption has paralleled cardiac deaths.
+Turns out more Omega-6 causes several health issues. *

 Why?
-Well, because excess Omega-6 creates a chronic, low-grade state of inflammation in your body.
-And that can cause coronary artery disease, hypertension and heart failure.
+Well, because excess Omega-6 creates an ‘eicosanoid imabalance’ that leads to several health problems.
 This is not new information.
 We’ve known about this for a long, long time.

-This chart by the highly respected Dr. Bill Lands shows how Arachidonic Acid, a byproduct of Omega-6 from vegetable seed oils like corn oil and soybean oil, is very closely associated with heart disease.
+This chart by the highly respected Dr. Bill Lands shows how Arachidonic Acid, a byproduct of Omega-6 from vegetable seed oils like corn oil and soybean oil, is very closely associated with poor heart health.*

 Oops!